-- 94.9% of children had the first dose of MMR vaccine by 24 months of age.
-This rose to 96.5% for children who had reached age five.
+- 94.4% of children had the first dose of MMR vaccine by 24 months of age.
+This rose to 96.1% for children who had reached age 5.

-- Children from the more deprived areas were less likely to take up the vaccines than children from the less deprived areas.
+- Children from the more deprived areas were less likely to take up the vaccines than children in the less deprived areas.

-Rotavirus vaccine helps to protect young children from infection that causes severe diarrhoea and vomiting.
-This vaccine should be given within strict age limits, with the first dose before 15 weeks and second dose before 24 weeks of age.
-These age limits mean that if a child is not immunised with the first dose early enough, due to missed appointments for example, then it may not be possible for them to complete the full two dose course before 24 weeks.
-This explains why uptake of the completed two dose course of rotavirus vaccine is slightly lower than completed courses of the other vaccines offered in the first year of life.
+Rotavirus vaccine should be given within strict age limits, with the first dose before 15 weeks and second dose before 24 weeks of age.
+These age limits mean that if a child is not immunised with the first dose early enough, due to missed appointments for example, then it may not be possible for them to complete the full 2 dose course before 24 weeks.
+This explains why uptake of the completed 2 dose course of rotavirus vaccine is slightly lower than completed courses of the other vaccines offered in the first year of life.